Books made by hand

 A gathering of a fifteen new poems by Mary Wehner, with as many drawings by Jane Marshall.
 The production was an extensive one, and we are very proud of the final work.
 This book was letterpress printed by Steve Miller at the Penland School of Craft in 2007.
 He roamed the perimeter of its letterpress studio to find object that could be incorporated into three different Sandragraphs (low relief printing plates).
 Each of the three book sections has a different Sandragraph background, printed in a different color.
 Enthusiastic color was a significant element in this piece.
 5" x 7", $175

-This book by Dan Kaplan is available in a bilingual edition of three new poems translated into Spanish by Maria Vargas, with dramatic linocut illustrations by Cuban artist Julio César Peña Peralta.
-A handsome handmade paper envelope encloses the chapbook.
-Just a few copies are still available. $175
+Edition of 75.
+5.5 x 8.5", 6 pages.
+Letterpress printed.
+The covers were printed in Havana, Cuba.
+Skin is available in a bilingual edition of three new poems translated into Spanish by Maria Vargas, with dramatic linocut illustrations by Cuban artist Julio César Peña Peralta, A Khadi handmade paper envelope designed by Anna Embree encloses the chapbook.

 by Cathleen A. Baker, a massive biography of the great papermaker, paper historian, and Renaissance book artist Dard Hunter, 2000.
 Edition of 150 copies signed by the author.